Choosing a Message Queue on Zerops

 - Kafka single-node has no replication: 1 broker = 3 partitions but zero redundancy

-- NATS JetStream HA sync interval: 1-minute sync across nodes — brief data lag possible
+- NATS JetStream HA sync interval: 1-minute sync across nodes — brief data lag possible.
+Applies only to recipes that actually open JetStream streams; core pub/sub recipes are unaffected.

 - Kafka SASL only: No anonymous connections — always use the generated credentials